Jay Roach

 Mathew Jay Roach (born June 14, 1957) is an American filmmaker.
-He is best known for directing the Austin Powers film series, Meet the Parents, Dinner for Schmucks, The Campaign, Trumbo, and Bombshell as well as producing films including, Borat and Meet the Parents.
+He is best known for directing the Austin Powers film series, Meet the Parents, Dinner for Schmucks, The Campaign, Trumbo, and Bombshell as well as producing films including Borat.

 Roach also earned critical acclaim for directing and producing the political television drama films Recount, Game Change, and All the Way.
 He produced the films under his Everyman Pictures banner.
 For his work, he has received four Primetime Emmy Awards from six nominations.

 Early life and education

 Roach was born and raised in Albuquerque, New Mexico, U.S., where his father was a military worker.
 He graduated from Eldorado High School in 1975.
 He received a BA in economics from Stanford University in 1980 and later earned a Master of Fine Arts in film production from the University of Southern California in 1986.
 Roach worked for 10 years as a writing apprentice and sound editor.
 He also worked as an adjunct film professor at USC.